Indicative guidelines for classifying investments in line with SFDR

 Use of aggregate-level criteria

-This documentation is about classifying investments.
+This documentation is about classifying investments in a fund.
 Article 8/9 funds may also choose to define investment criteria based on fund-level aggregate results, which can be effective in ensuring that overall objectives are met.

 Social